 This easy-to-use CRM offers access to sales tools and data to help small businesses generate sales and implement loyalty campaigns.
 It’s free of charge and compatible with both Android and iOS.

-Again, like Zoho CRM, you can hook up HubSpot to your communication platform or business phone app to make it possible to call your prospects and customers straight from your HubSpot dashboard.
+Again, like Zoho CRM, you can hook up HubSpot to your communication platform or business phone service to make it possible to call your prospects and customers straight from your HubSpot dashboard.
 Here’s how it looks with RingCentral’s integration:

 HubSpot RingCentral integration